8 Jun 2025

 Does music about peace have to be peaceful?
 What does peace sound like in 2025?

 What does peace sound like in 2025?
-Verity Watts unites world-class artists from contrasting musical, cultural and spiritual lives to hazard a guess.
+Verity Watts united world-class artists from contrasting musical, cultural and spiritual lives to hazard a guess.

 Does music about peace have to be peaceful?
-In the gloriously diverse city of Bradford, where the first Peace Studies department was inaugurated and the Peace Museum now lives, PEACE finds musical commonality in the cracks and creates something beautiful by joining together contrasts.
+In the gloriously diverse city of Bradford, where the first Peace Studies department was inaugurated and the Peace Museum now lives, P E A C E found musical commonality in the cracks and created something beautiful by joining together contrasts.

-Drawing on her creative catalogue, producer Verity Watts presents a radical and ambitious commission that brings together four artists to create a work featuring electronic sounds, rap, scratching, spoken word and bassline improvisation.
-It’s also fused with historic archive audio samples.
+Drawing on her creative catalogue, producer Verity Watts presented a radical and ambitious commission that brought together four artists to create a work featuring electronic sounds, rap, scratching, spoken word and bassline improvisation.
+It was fused with historic archive audio samples.

-Collaborators include the world-champion turntablist DJ Woody; legendary jazz bassist Dave Kane; Bradford-born singer, rapper and songwriter Kenzo Jae and poet and spoken word artist Scout Tzofiya Bolton.
-Archive producer Anna Rhodes curates audio samples from Bradford that also feature in the music.
+Collaborators included the world-champion turntablist DJ Woody; legendary jazz bassist Dave Kane; Bradford-born singer, rapper and songwriter Kenzo Jae and poet and spoken word artist Scout Tzofiya Bolton.
+Archive producer Anna Rhodes curated audio samples from Bradford that also featuref in the music.

 About this event